CartoDB/cartodb/doc/frontend/README.md

 ### Backbone events

-To keep the code organised we initialise all events in the `_initBinds` function, which is usually called in the render.
+To keep the code organised we initialise all events in the `_initBinds` function, which is usually called in the `constructor`.

-When using on or bind methods, we have to use `add_related_model` so when the view is removed, the binding is removed too.
-We won't need to do it if we're using `listenTo`.
+When using `on` or `bind` methods, we have to use `add_related_model` so when the view is removed, the binding is removed too.
+We won't need to do it if we're using `listenTo` or the model is `this.model`.

 ```js
 // Example with listenTo